 Qualifying for grants requires additional sources of income.
 This takes the form of individual donors, other grant sources, and fundraising events.
 Fundraising events are not only a great source of sustainable revenue, they are also fantastic opportunities to encourage supporter engagement.
 This level of engagement makes supporters feel included and helps to reinforce what your organization does, and how their support truly helps your organization achieve its goals.
 Fundraising events come in many forms: galas, street fairs, silent auctions, and more.
 Planning the event is crucial, and the supporter engagement must be planned intelligently to ensure strong engagement before, during, and after the event.

 Current modes of donor engagement are relying more heavily upon digital strategies and technologies.
-In this article, we will discuss the various tech options you can utilize to engage your donors in a digital capacity for your upcoming fundraising event.
+In this chapter I will discuss the various tech options you can utilize to engage your donors in a digital capacity for your upcoming fundraising event.
 Strategies include:

 - Event website

 Nonprofit events are a staple for effective fundraising and are even more critical to developing relationships with current and future donors.
 Fundraising events also provide opportunities for donors at all levels to be cultivated and engaged, potentially growing their future involvement and contributions.

 A broad base of support is key to a financially secure nonprofit organization.
 Retention and development of individual donors is essential to future growth of the organization and major gifts.
 Embracing digital donor engagement for each fundraising event will prove to increase contributions, volunteers, and community-wide support.

 Every nonprofit has a website, or should.
 This is how you engage your donors and future donors with what you do, who you are, and why you matter to your community.
 Many nonprofits incorporate a page for their fundraiser and think that is sufficient online engagement.
 For smaller contributions that are ongoing throughout the year, this is appropriate.